 Your actual fees may vary depending on which units you choose.
 All fees are based on current fixed fee prices.
 We review fees annually.

-2014: CSP $4,600 per Study Period (48 credit points) (subject to annual review)
+2016: CSP $4,900 per Study Period (48 credit points)

-You'll need to pay the Student Services and Amenities Fee (SSAF) as part of your course costs.
+You may need to pay the Student Services and Amenities Fee (SSAF) as part of your course costs.

 You may not have to pay anything upfront if you're eligible for a HECS-HELP loan.